Direction 18: Disposing of provincial public highway through section 58 of the Land Act

 Contents

-This Direction to British Columbia Land Surveyors updates the Direction on this subject posted on the LTSA website dated September 26, 2022.
-Updates have been made to reflect the change in ministry responsible for relevant portions of the Land Act from the Ministry of Forests to the Ministry of Water, Land and Resource Stewardship.
+This Direction to British Columbia Land Surveyors updates the Direction on this subject posted on the LTSA website dated October 30, 2023.
+Updates have been made to reflect the ministry name change from Ministry of Transportation and Infrastructure to Ministry of Transportation and Transit.

 Purpose